 Are You Ready to Become a Foster Parent?

-- Provide a safe and supportive home environment.
+- Provide a safe and nurturing home environment.

 - Offer emotional support while managing behavior.

-- Provide transportation and support for education, medical appointments and extracurricular activities.
+- Provide transportation for education, medical appointments and extracurricular activities.

 - Be willing to learn about the youth’s culture and incorporate it into your home.